Athena-OS/athena/README.md

   ```
   Exception in thread "main" java.lang.LinkageError: Cannot to link java.nio.DirectByteBuffer
   ```
-  For solving it, just run `sudo archlinux-java set java-11-openjdk` and re-run `sudo neo4j console`.
-A Pull Request has been opened on BlackArch repository for solving this issue: https://github.com/BlackArch/blackarch/pull/3619
+  For solving it, just run neo4j server by `systemctl start neo4j`.
+You can check the proof that the server is correctly running by `systemctl status neo4j`.
 * VSCode does not show close, maximize and minimize buttons due to some bug related to Electron19.
 Bug already reported: microsoft/vscode#161586
   * Workaround: `sudo downgrade electron19` and select version `19.0.13`.
 The issue will be solved on December when the new VSCode version will be released.
 * Evil-WinRM does not currently work in all Arch-based distros and produces the following output: